bdwhst/FluoraRenderer/README.md

 Fluora
 ================

-***Fluora*** is a physically based path tracer written in CUDA and C++, based on UPenn's **CIS-5650** Project 3.
-It's a playground for me to test out new graphics algorithms and get to know more about GPU programming.
-I will try to integrate as many graphics algorithms as possible inside it.
+***Fluora*** is a path tracer built on CUDA and C++, originating from UPenn's CIS-5650 Project 3.
+It serves as a platform for experimenting with new graphics algorithms and enhancing my GPU programming skills.
+My goal is to incorporate a broad range of graphics algorithms into Fluora.

-Currently ***Fluora*** only supports unidirectional path tracing evaluation with multiple importance sampling, but I'm currently working on it to support volumes and bidirectional method.
+At present, ***Fluora*** supports unidirectional path tracing with multiple importance sampling.
+I am actively developing it to include volume rendering and bidirectional tracing techniques.

 ## Usage